cfscosta/fenixedu-commonlisp-sdk/README.md

 (ql:quickload :fenixedu-commonlisp-sdk)

 ;; make the initial setup:
-(cl-fenix:startup "path/to/fenixedu.ini") ;; or (cl-fenix:startup) if you are working in the same directory as the ini file.
+(cl-fenix:startup "path/to/fenixedu.ini") ;; or (cl-fenix:startup) if you are in the same directory as the ini file.

 ;; get the authentication url:
 (cl-fenix:get-authentication-url)